 In my own home, the danger was horses.
 My dad’s compulsive gambling put our family into a perpetual state of poverty.
 He particularly loved betting on horse-racing.
 My mom was so traumatized by it that anything having to do with horses was forbidden.
 If I was surfing the channels and happened to pause on show with a horse, my mom would shout, “Turn that crap off,” even if it was Mr. Ed.

 Most parents do not aim to be overprotective, but our best intentions are often defeated by our instincts and our fears.
 We tend to focus on the risks we know best — though not necessarily the most realistic ones.
 This “availability bias” is the human tendency to think that familiar problems are more common than they are, and parents often fall prey to the fallacy that our past — even an ancestral past — dictates our destiny.

-And so, in Coco, Miguel’s musical ambitions are thwarted by the sins of his great great grandfather.
-Miguel’s great great grandmother was so traumatized by his abandonment of the family that her story became a cautionary tale passed down to her descendants, as if it was ingrained into their DNA.
-Parents often fall prey to the fallacy that our genes dictate our destiny.
-Frustrated by her father’s overprotectiveness, Moana complains to her mother.
-“He just doesn’t understand me”!
-Siding with the father, her mom replies, “Your father is hard on you because he was you.
+And so, in Coco, Miguel’s musical ambitions are thwarted by the sins of his great-great-grandfather, after the story of his desertion became a cautionary tale, passed down to his descendants as if it were ingrained in their DNA.
+When Moana, frustrated by her father’s overprotectiveness, complains to her mother that “he just doesn’t understand me!” her mom sides with him and replies, “Your father is hard on you because he was you.
 Drawn to the sea.
 His best friend begged to be on that boat, but he couldn’t save him.
 He’s hoping that he can save you.
 Sometimes who we wish we were, and what we wish we could do, is just not meant to be.”